Erawan National park in Thailand has a whole array of experiences of a lifetime !!

 Erawan Falls at Erawan National Park

 The third tier was not far too.
-Another 100m and comes the next tier which is called Pha Namtok.
+Another 100m and comes the next level, which is called Pha Namtok.
 This was very beautiful too.
 I decided to watch this beauty for a while.
 But I was also itching to hike the falls.
-That morning my stomach was churning badly and I had like no strength to get on the tour.
-So my idea was to see one or two tiers and take rest until the group assembles back.
-But the second and third tiers had impressed me majorly that I decided to hike at least one more tier.
-And so I started for the next one.
-A small deviation, a small bridge to be crossed and I embarked on the hike.
+That morning my stomach was churning badly, and I had no strength to get on the tour.
+So my idea was to see one or two tiers and rest until the group assembled back.
+But the second and third tiers had impressed me majorly that I decided to hike at least one more level.
+And, so I started for the next one.
+A slight deviation, a small bridge to be crossed, and I embarked on the hike.

 Book your hotel at Kanchanaburi - Click here

 The fifth tier was grand and beautiful.
-It showed the lovely limestone formation of the hills, many many small tiers collecting water, overflowing them and flowing down.
-The rocks are slippery, and the path is muddy but the pool is beautiful and lot of people were taking a dip.
+It showed the lovely limestone formation of the hills, many small tiers collecting water, overflowing them, and flowing down.
+The rocks are slippery, and the path is muddy, but the pool is beautiful, and many people were taking a dip.
 I dipped my feet for a while and enjoyed the cool water.
-Beware of the monkeys if you are solo, leave your bag and go for a swim, it may or may not be there when you get back.
+Beware of the monkeys if you are solo as if you leave your bag and go for a swim.
+It may or may not be there when you get back.

 Book your hotel at Kanchanaburi - Click here